Oxford Daily (OD)Oxford Daily (OD)Oxford Daily (OD)

 Cross-party councillors, academics from Oxford Brookes University, and the National Trust amplify calls for pause.

-Professor Sarah Waters of the Smith School told Financial Times’ Oxford bureau chief Jonathan Ford“Net zero by 2040 demands density done right, not hasty builds”.
+Professor Sarah Waters of the Smith School told Financial Times’ Oxford bureau chief Jonathan Ford: “Net zero by 2040 demands density done right, not hasty builds”.

 Residents’ associations in Summertown and Jericho, representing 20,000 households, demand binding infrastructure-first clauses.